How to File a Copyright Claim: A Step-by-Step Guide from Personal Experience

 The Outcome of My Case

 Six weeks later they came and removed my logo.
 They said it was a good-faith error.
 I do not know whether I believed that but I was glad I had my work back.
+The entire exercise was a stressor.
+I lost sleep over it.
+But I got to know I was to defend my work.

 How to Protect Your Work